Festival of the Three Manly Sports

 At the National Naadam Festival in Ulaanbaatar, as well as in towns across Mongolia, athletes will compete in wrestling, archery and horse racing.

-From pop stars to the President, a who's who of Mongolia participates in this annual extravaganza at Ulaanbaatar's Naadam Stadium.
+From pop stars to the President, a who's who of Mongolia participates in this annual extravaganza at Ulaanbaatar's National Central Stadium.

 On the morning of July 11, Mongolians gather for the Naadam Opening Ceremony, grand celebration of Mongolian dance, music and culture.